nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_view_prescription_with_detail.md

 keywords: develop
 tags: [develop]
 sidebar: overview_sidebar
-permalink: develop_use_case_search_for_prescriptions.html
+permalink: develop_use_case_view_prescription_with_detail.html
 summary: Search for prescriptions
 ---

 ## API Use Case ##

-This specification describes a single use cases (i.e. Search for a list of prescriptions).
+As a clinician I would like to view a prescriptions for a patient who has presented to me so that I can

 ## Security ##

 - Consumers and Producers SHALL utilise TLS Mutual Authentication (TLS-MA).
+- Producers SHALL verify that the requestor's entry on Spine Directory Service is registered to use the prescription detail interaction.

 ## Prerequisites ##

 ### Consumer ###

-To search for a list of prescriptions the external system will make an HTTP request which should include, as a minimum, the following parameters:
+To search for a list of prescriptions the external system will make an HTTP request which must include, as a minimum, the following parameters:

 - NHS Number
 - Format (this is a fixed value of ‘trace-summary’.
 Introduced for forwards compatibility)

 In addition, the external system may also provide the following optional parameters:

-- Prescription date range (earliest and/or latest)<sup>1</sup>
+- Prescription effective date range (earliest and latest date)<sup>1</sup>
 - Prescription status
 - Prescription Version
 - Message version<sup>2</sup>